-At the center of the Figure, the circle of four blue concepts form a critical circle of clinical responsibility.
-The critical circle of clinical responsibility is defined as the nursing process in Careful Nursing.
+At the center of the Figure, the circle of four blue concepts form a critical circle of clinical responsibility, reflecting the steps of the nursing process.
 The nursing process is widely considered to include five steps; assessment, diagnosis, planning, implementation and evaluation.
 In the critical circle of clinical responsibility the first step of the nursing process is represented by watching-assessment-recognition and the remaining four steps are represented by clinical reasoning and decision-making, patient engagement in self-care and diagnosis-outcomes-interventions.

 The PCE responsibility for identifying collaborative problems

 In the Figure above you will also see collaborative problems in the red circle.
 For as long as healthcare has existed, nursing and medicine have collaborated closely, each to bring its own distinctive expertise to meet patients' healing needs.
 This collaboration is recognised in the multidisciplinary collaborative practice of the healthcare team.
 There is also an especially close and acute collaboration between nursing and medicine represented in the identification and monitoring of collaborative problems (Carpenito 2017); "Certain physiologic complications that nurses monitor to detect onset or change in status." (p.
 22).
 Collaborative problems are not part of Careful Nursing in itself but are closely associated with Careful Nursing, as indicated in the Figure above.

 The PCE incorporation of evidence-based standardised nursing languages